aetherinox/docker-base-alpine/README.md

 <br />

-The **[thebinaryninja/tvapp2](https://github.com/thebinaryninja/tvapp2)** image already contains a custom script called `/root/custom-cont-init.d/plugins`.
+Your main app docker image can contain a custom script called `/root/custom-cont-init.d/plugins`.
 Do **NOT** edit this script.
 It is what automatically downloads the official application plugins and adds them to the container.

 <br />
 <br />